National GLP-1 shortages through 2023. See more

 If your insurance company approves your GLP-1 treatment after that first step, great!
 If they don't, our partner will continue to work on your behalf.
 Our partner will see if your insurer requires additional information or will cover a different GLP-1 medication if prescribed.

-GLP-1 medications typically cost between $900–$1,500 per month when not covered by insurance.
-There are savings cards that drug manufacturers provide to help reduce costs.
+These costs do not include the monthly Body membership fee of $145/mo.
+There are savings cards that branded GLP-1 drug manufacturers may provide to help reduce costs.
 Each pharmacy may apply these savings cards differently, so your final costs can vary depending on where the medication is ultimately filled.

 Due to several factors, it's difficult to say precisely when you'll get medications after prior authorization is approved.
 Our partner works with a nationwide network of pharmacies to find the fastest way of getting you started with your medication.

 Great!
-Let us know by messaging the pharmacy information to your healthcare team via your Ro account chat, and our partner can look into whether that pharmacy can fill your prescription.
+Let us know by messaging the pharmacy information to your healthcare team via your Ro account chat, and we’ll look into whether that pharmacy can fill your prescription.

 Unfortunately, no. You can access and download a copy of your prescription in your Ro account, but it’s for reference only and cannot be used to fill or transfer your prescription.